alphaorderly/Magic-Mirror-v2-React-module-template/README.md

 const cfg = ensureConfig() ?? { updateInterval: 60000 };
 ```

-If you rename the module and prefix, the utilities will still work as long as the root keeps the class `mmm-reactsample-root` or you adjust queries inside `config.ts` accordingly.
+If you rename the module and prefix, the utilities will still work as long as the root keeps the class `mmm-reactweather-root` or you adjust queries inside `config.ts` accordingly.

 ## Styling

-Classes are prefixed with `mmm-reactsample-` to avoid conflicts with other modules.
+Classes are prefixed with `mmm-reactweather-` to avoid conflicts with other modules.
 If you clone / rename this module you may also rename the prefix (optional but cleaner).

 ## Performance Tips